If You Give a Mouse a Cookie (or, How The Hunt For Happiness Ends In Crumbs)

 As we scarfed down our plate rice pudding (because they ran out of bowls), Kate said, "It's probably Kozy Shack, but who cares.
 It's rice pudding."

-Here's the thing, I've spent a silly length of time in the last 18 months looking for the perfect amount of calm, or happiness, or mental peace.
-The more desperate and discouraged I become, the more Debby-Downerish I become.
-I get really bummed out that I keep digging and digging, and I keep finding that a good life can be really hard to maintain.
-It's is absolutely worth the work, but it can really feel like work.
-Last night, I tried taking my own lame advice while spending an evening with a cousin at a concert.
-I dragged her to go see my favorite opera singer (Renee Fleming) ((!!!!)) at an outside venue in Saratoga (SPAC).
+Recently, I tried taking my own lame advice while spending an evening with a cousin at a concert.
+I dragged her to go see my favorite opera singer (Renee Fleming) ((!!!!)) at SPAC.
 I made a commitment to myself that I would let the day go, and try to remember every detail I could, as if I was going to have to write it down.

-That's when I found the cookie (or rice pudding).
-I found it when we were sitting at our favorite local joint, and a beautiful light rain started, and we were protected under an awning.
-I found it when we got our overly expensive carafe of wine, and realized we could have brought our own because the symphony crowd is grownup AF.
+That's when I found the cookie (or rice pudding - pick a metaphor).
+I found it when we were sitting at our favorite local joint and a beautiful light rain started, but, we were protected under an awning.
 I found the cookie when the moon came up behind us, and I could hear the crickets trying to out-perform Tchaikovsky's "Romeo and Juliet".
 I found the cookie AND the rice pudding when Renee made me tear up during "O mio babbino caro".
 So many cookies.